cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

     (e.g., `2023-06-23-165640`)
   - `write()` - used to generate and output the report

-Note that `write` is intended a common `public` function that each report base class will implement.
+Note that `write` is intended a common `public` function that each report derived class will implement.
 The actual logic to generate a given report should happen before `write` is called, e.g., in a `prepare` method.

 ## Inspiration from the C++ std::ostream, Java BufferedWriter & Python TextIO